JarunMadhesh/Insta-Dupe/README.md

 # Instagram-Dupe Backend

-RestFull APIs for MongoDB using GoLang
+RestFull API for MongoDB using GoLang

 ## To use it
 Clone the code and set up MongoDB locally on your machine.